nrmehai/members/README.md

 Name: Noor Mehai

 About: What's good.
 Major in Comp Sci.
-Subscribe to my youtube channel: https://www.youtube.com/watch?v=Up4-byavNxw

 ==